 Mauricio Escobar’s practice focuses on complex commercial litigation.
-He has represented individuals and corporations in matters involving breach of contract, design/manufacturing defect, construction scheduling delays, deceptive trade practices, partnership disputes, lien foreclosure, and non-compete agreements.
+He has represented individuals and corporations in matters involving breach of contract, homeowner first-party insurance claims, third-party insurance claims, design/manufacturing defect, construction scheduling delays, deceptive trade practices, partnership disputes, libel, lien foreclosure, and non-compete agreements.
 Mauricio also assists small businesses with corporate formation, employment agreements, purchase agreements, non-disclosure agreements, and lien filings.

 Mauricio is an adjunct professor at the University of Houston where he teaches a Construction Law and Ethics course in the College of Technology’s Construction Management Program.